Chiviya01/Evaluating-Text-to-Video-Models/README.md

 ./
 ├── .git
 ├── .gitignore
-├── GDINO
-|    ├── Model.py (Script to run Grounding DINO on the generated videos)
-|    ├── GroundingDINO/ (Directory containing all the code need to run the model)
-|    └── AveragePrecision.py (Script used to calculate the Average Precision of a video)
 ├── T2V_models
 |    └── $MODEL_TYPE (A directory for each T2V model used)
 |        └── Model script (The Python code used to run the model)